accordproject/concerto/DEVELOPERS.md

 ## <a name="setup"> Development Setup

-This document describes how to set up your development environment to build and test Cicero, and explains the basic mechanics of using `git`, `node`, `lerna`.
+This document describes how to set up your development environment to build and test Concerto, and explains the basic mechanics of using `git`, `node`, `lerna`.

 ### Installing Dependencies

-Before you can build Cicero, you must install and configure the following dependencies on your
+Before you can build Concerto, you must install and configure the following dependencies on your
 machine:

 * [Git][git]: The [Github Guide to Installing Git][git-setup] is a good source of information.